for Cold Climate Housing and much more

 But remember, we have found that stopping the heat of air leakage from getting into the attic in the first place is the first line of defense -- the one that contractors rarely ever even work on.
 With good air sealing and good insulation, minimum continuous ventilation is often all you need.
 Quit arguing about what is not under the shingles.
 Find a way to keep the attic freezing cold and it won't matter.
 So yes I agree that he has a design problem if all the houses have ice -- but the absence of Ice and Water Shield is not the important part of the design problem.

-Keywords: Damage, Ice Dams, Water Penetration, Leaking, Ice, Membrane, Water, Roof
+Keywords: Ice Dams, Damage, Water Penetration, Leaking, Ice, Water, Membrane, Roof

 Article 1286